ztyyLV/barcode-reader-docs-mobile/programming/android/api-reference/interface-errorcallback.md

 # ErrorCallback

-Represents the method that will handle the error code returned by the SDK.
+`ErrorCallback` is the interface to handle callback when an error is returned.

 ```java
 interface com.dynamsoft.dbr.ErrorCallback